mafda/dog_breed_classifier/README.md

 estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

-The image below displays potential sample output of your finished project:
+The image below displays potential sample output of the finished project:

 ![Sample Dog Output](images/sample_dog_output.png)